Sports Injuries and Pain

 Regardless, pain management doctors in Atlanta are helping people with injuries from sports manage their pain.
 From a broken ankle to a torn ligament or tendon, pain management practices exist to help with your specialized form of pain.

 Read on for some of the most commonly asked questions as well as their answers.
 If you feel we haven’t answered your question here, get in touch.
 We are happy to go over your questions about managing pain from sports injuries.

 When Should You Seek Treatment for Sports-Related Pain?

 It’s always best to seek medical advice sooner rather than later.
-Trying to ignore pain caused by a sports injury can lead to chronic pain.
+Trying to ignore the pain caused by a sports injury can lead to chronic pain.
 Chronic pain condition can lead to a number of debilitating symptoms that can last for many years.

 After a sports injury, the first step is to seek out a proper diagnosis.
 A proper diagnosis is essential to a full recovery.
 Patients should have a full orthopedic and neurological examination.
-V. K. Puppala, M.D. utilizes imaging technologies to ensure proper diagnosis, including fluoroscopy, ultrasound, and traditional x-rays.
+V. K. Puppala, M.D. utilizes imaging technologies to ensure a proper diagnosis, including fluoroscopy, ultrasound, and traditional x-rays.